-So there’s this chocolate bar you got as a gift for your birthday.
+So there’s this chocolate bar you got for your birthday.
 You stored it with other sweets and didn’t touch it since.
 It’s an expensive bar, so you wanted to save it for a good occasion, and one didn’t present itself.
 Now, one and a half years later, you start to wonder: does chocolate go bad?

 Or maybe you’ve opened a fairly new chocolate bar and noticed that it has some grey streaks.
 Now you’re not quite sure if that chocolate is safe to eat, or should you toss it out.